How to Prepare for a Sales Job Interview

-Some of this may seem very basic, but as you delve further into the world of sales, you will see that much of sales is good old-fashioned common sense - so getting the basics right first time, every time, ensures whatever you do in your sales career gets off to the very best of starts.
-Never underestimate the basics - an awful lot of people do - you need to be ahead of the crowd and ensuring you know the basics will ensure you gain pole position.
+Some of this may seem very basic, but as you delve further into the world of sales, you will see that much of sales is good old-fashioned common sense—so getting the basics right the first time, and every time, ensures whatever you do in your sales career gets off to the very best of starts.
+Never underestimate the basics—an awful lot of people do—you need to be ahead of the crowd and ensure you know the basics will ensure you gain pole position.

 You should aim to have a surface level understanding of the markets they are in, the products they sell, who owns them (are they a subsidiary) or who they own, their main rivals (see below), and if you can, get a ‘feeling’ for their corporate culture (access their website to check if they have a mission statement posted there as this will help).

 When checking out the company itself and its main rival(s)—it may be useful to put together a SWOT analysis to insert into your brag file and potentially use it as a reference during the interview—this will demonstrate that you have done your homework.